-Assignments: There will be approximately weekly online assignments for credit based on WeBWorK and uploaded written solutions.
-Questions will also be suggested approximately weekly.
-The suggested questions will NOT be graded.
+Additional practice questions will also be suggested approximately weekly.
+They will NOT be collected or marked.
 Brief answers are often in the course text, and some answers may be taken up in office hours.
 No other solutions will be provided.
 If you cannot get started with a question or are stuck at some point in the solution, please see one of the teaching team during office hours.
 We are here to help YOU successfully complete the problem; if does not help you if we do the problem for you.
 See us as often as you need to keep making progress.
-Working together in groups for these optional questions is allowed and indeed encouraged.
+Working together in groups for these questions is allowed and indeed encouraged.
 One purpose of all assignments is to prepare you for the quizzes and final, where similar questions will appear.
 The suggested questions are not part of assessment but are also an (essential!) aid to learning by doing.